GoogleChromeLabs/carlo/README.md

 <!-- [START usecases] -->
 ###### What can I do?

-Carlo creates hybrid applications that use Web stack for rendering and Node for capabilities:
+With Carlo users can create hybrid applications that use Web stack for rendering and Node for capabilities:
-- For Node applications, the web rendering stack visualizes the dynamic state of the app.
+- For Node applications, the web rendering stack lets users visualize the dynamic state of the app.
 - For Web applications, additional system capabilities are accessible from Node.
 - The application can be bundled into a single executable using [pkg](https://github.com/zeit/pkg).